mrc176/Habit-Tracker/README.md

 ## What Went Well<br>
-Team- We ended up overcoming a lot of adversity and having a close to finished project.<br>
+Team- We ended up overcoming a lot of adversity and have a close to finished project.<br>
+The group was supportive of one another despite a lot of issues. <br>
+Communication was consistent between group members throughout the project.<br>
+Morale was generally high throughout the sprint.<br>

 Charlie- Did a good job of trying to keep everyone as involved as possible and I had a lot of fun working on GUI's.<br>